Cauliflower + Kale Breakfast Bowl | GRF, V

 - 1 tsp each of dried oregano and dried basil

 - Salt and pepper

 - Toppings: crumbled feta, fresh basil, toasted pine nuts, pickled onions

 - Preheat oven to 450 degrees F.

 - For the cauliflower “rice”, break it down by separating the florets into big chunks, just enough to get it all into your food processor.
 Pulse in the processor until the cauliflower becomes rice like.
+Alternatively, use a box grater.
 Spread evenly onto a sheet pan and season with a generous pinch of salt and pepper, the dried basil and dried oregano.
 Toast in the 450 degree oven until it starts to brown.
 Should take no more than 10 minutes.

 - In the meantime, bring a large pot of water to a bowl (for poaching the eggs).

 - Time to poach your eggs!
 Your poaching liquid (in this case we are just using water) should be steady at a low simmer.
 I’ve heard people refer to it as a champagne simmer and I love that.
 You should only see small bubbles come from the bottom.
 I like to add a little glug of vinegar to the water (this encourages the eggs to coagulate).
 Carefully drop your eggs into the water and let the magic happen.
 I like a soft poached egg which only takes about 4-5 minutes; but remove your eggs when they are to your preference of doneness.
-Using a slotted spoon to pull them out of the water you can lightly push down on the egg and firmness will indicate level of doneness.
-Gently place on paper towel to remove access water.
-Sprinkle with salt and pepper.
+Using a slotted spoon, remove from water and place on paper towel to remove access water.
+Season with salt and pepper.

 - Using the same pan you sauteed the kale in, add your pesto and cauliflower rice to combine and heat through.
-The rice is already cooked at this point so you really just want to combine with the pesto, not create a mushy cauliflower mess lol
+The cauliflower is already cooked at this point so you really just want to heat the pesto and combine.